-In order to start full scale operation of MFIs, increase loan disbursement, strengthen supervision and monitoring, provide refinance to affected customers, regularise overdue loans, reduce operating cost, normalize loan activities, maintaining health guidelines and social distancing, and to maintain stability in this sector, the following steps were taken:
+In order to start full scale operation of MFIs and to increase loan disbursement, strengthen supervision and monitoring, providing refinance to affected customers, regularization of the overdue loans, reduction of operating cost, normalization of loan activities, maintaining health guidelines and social distancing and to maintain stability in this sector, the following steps were taken:

-- In order to prevent the poor borrowers from the adverse situations caused by the pandemic, MRA directed the MFIs not to collect any installment/outstanding amount/overdue amount till 30 June 20. - During the pandemic period, no borrower would be forced to pay any installment/outstanding amount.
-MFIs were also advised to provide fresh loans in this emergency situation. - MRA formed a Monitoring Cell to oversee the overall situation and to solve the problems of the borrowers and MFIs during the pandemic period.
-The cell is headed by a Director of MRA and consists of 8 Deputy Directors. - Through coordination with the related departments of the Government, MFIs distributed awareness leaflets, installation of hand-wash facilities, distribution of disinfectants, establishment of quarantine centers/treatment facilities and providing destitute with emergency foods and medicines. - MFIs were instructed to continue providing the employees with salaries and allowances based on respective salary scale. - MFIs still continue distribution of emergency health materials from their own sources and foreign funds or under different schemes. - The Monitoring Cell is advising MFIs to continue their activities maintaining proper coordination with the related government agencies. - A 3-member quick response team was formed to provide necessary assistance to the infected COVID-19 patients of the Authority.
+- In order to prevent the poor borrowers from the adverse situations caused by the pandemic, MRA directed the MFIs not to collect any installment/outstanding amount/overdue amount till 30 June'2034. - During the pandemic period, no borrower would be forced to pay any installment/outstanding amount.
+MFIs were also advised to provide fresh loans in this emergency situation35. - MRA formed a Monitoring Cell to oversee the overall situation and to solve the problems of the borrowers and MFIs during the pandemic period.
+The cell is headed by a Director of MRA and consists of 8 Deputy Directors.